-The Little's gift planning program can provide an outstanding opportunity for you to help secure the artistic and financial strength for future generations of film, art, and music lovers.
-By including the Little in your estate plan, you may obtain significant income and estate tax advantages.
-We would be pleased to work with you and your advisors to assist you in developing a plan that meets your philanthropic and financial objectives.
+The Little Theatre’s planned giving program can provide an outstanding opportunity for you to help secure the artistic and financial strength of this unique theater for future generations of film, art, and music lovers.
+By including The Little in your estate plan, you may experience significant tax advantages.
+We would be pleased to work with you and your advisors to assist in developing a plan that meets your philanthropic and financial objectives.

 Benefits of Your Bequest:

 • The satisfaction of knowing that you have created a lasting legacy which will help ensure the Little Theatre flourishes far beyond your lifetime.

 • Reduction of tax burden on your family and loved ones.

 A bequest is a gift made in a will or living trust.
 The following are the different types of bequests:

 • Specific bequest: A stated amount of cash, a percentage of your estate, or a specific asset, such as shares of stock.

 • Residuary bequest: A gift of all or part of the property remaining in your estate after debts, taxes, administration expenses, and specific bequests to other beneficiaries have been made.